camilonietoma/starter-hugo-academic/content/wpapers/proprights/index.md

 ---
-title: 'Property rights and political behavior'
+title: 'Rights and Violence in Colombia: How Property Rights over Land Shape Political Preferences during Conflict'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here